VI (Circle Jerks album)

 VI is the fifth studio album by American hardcore punk band Circle Jerks, released in 1987 by Relativity Records.
-Taking into account the Circle Jerks' contribution to the documentary and soundtrack The Decline of Western Civilization, VI is the band's sixth major body of work.
+Taking into account the Circle Jerks' contribution to the documentary and soundtrack The Decline of Western Civilization, VI is the band's sixth album.
 It was the band's last album before its five-year hiatus from 1989 to 1994.
 This album's lineup later reunited in 1995 to record its final studio album to date, Oddities, Abnormalities and Curiosities.

 Background

 "Fortunate Son" is a Creedence Clearwater Revival cover.
+Another track, "Love Kills", had been commissioned by Alex Cox for the soundtrack of the 1986 movie Sid and Nancy, and was heard in the film.